nidhi-singh28/Traffic_Violation_Detection_System/README.md

 ## 📌 Project Note

-This project was developed for academic and portfolio demonstration purposes and demonstrates the practical application of Computer Vision, Deep Learning, OCR, APIs, databases and web technologies for intelligent traffic monitoring.
+This project was developed collaboratively as an academic project by a team of students.
+It demonstrates the practical application of Computer Vision, Deep Learning, OCR, APIs, databases, and web technologies for intelligent traffic monitoring.

+Team Contributor:

+Parneet Kaur — GitHub Profile

+The project was developed for academic and portfolio demonstration purposes.

-The public repository contains a demo-safe version and does not expose private credentials, production database configuration or trained model weights.
+The public repository contains a demo-safe version and does not expose private credentials, production database configuration, or trained model weights.